huggingface/diffusers/examples/controlnet/README_sd3.md

 ## Training

-First download the SD3 model from [Hugging Face Hub](https://huggingface.co/stabilityai/stable-diffusion-3-medium).
+First download the SD3 model from [Hugging Face Hub](https://huggingface.co/stabilityai/stable-diffusion-3-medium) or the SD3.5 model from [Hugging Face Hub](https://huggingface.co/stabilityai/stable-diffusion-3.5-large).
 We will use it as a base model for the ControlNet training.
 > [!NOTE]
-> As the model is gated, before using it with diffusers you first need to go to the [Stable Diffusion 3 Medium Hugging Face page](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers), fill in the form and accept the gate.
+> As the model is gated, before using it with diffusers you first need to go to the [Stable Diffusion 3 Medium Hugging Face page](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers) or [Stable Diffusion 3.5 Large Hugging Face page](https://huggingface.co/stabilityai/stable-diffusion-3.5-large), fill in the form and accept the gate.
 Once you are in, you need to log in so that your system knows you’ve accepted the gate.
 Use the command below to log in:

 ```bash
 huggingface-cli login